liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

         />

-The app developer can set the `liferay` attributes `basicAuthMethod` and `layoutId` to set Login Screenlet's authentication method and View, respectively.
-The Screenlet class then receives these settings so it can enable the appropriate functionality.
+The app developer can set the `liferay` attributes `basicAuthMethod` and `layoutId` to, respectively, set Login Screenlet's authentication method and View.
+The Screenlet class then reads these settings so it can enable the appropriate functionality.

 When creating a Screenlet, you can define the attributes you want to make available to app developers.
 You'll do this now for the Get Guestbooks